2DGD-F0TH/2DGD_F0TH/chapters/010_Game_Design.md

 Game design is a huge topic, in this section we will just dip our toes into the argument, with some tips and tricks that can make the difference.

-In this section we will talk about level design tips, tricks and common pitfalls to avoid.
+In this section we will also talk about level design tips, tricks and common pitfalls to avoid.
 We will talk about tutorials, entertaining the player and ways to reward them better.

 Tutorials
 -----------